Garden Centre is OPEN.

 4. narrow curved seed capsules.

 R. ponticum on Foia, Monchique, S Portugal, (902 m) October 2014 showing the typical narrow deep green leaves and red stems.

-In 1962 my father Peter Cox and Peter Hutchinson collected R. ponticum in Turkey.
+In 1962 my father Peter Cox and Peter Hutchison collected R. ponticum in Turkey.
 (AC&H 205) These collections have proved to be quite distinct morphologically from the R. ponticum from the Iberian peninsula and thus far have not shown any propensity to seed, layer or spread from where it was planted at Glendoick over 50 years ago.
 It may, if allowed to cross with Iberian forms, evolve further and be equally invasive.
 Dr Richard Milne and Fatima Sales observed significant variation in the Turkish R. ponticum in their field studies and they suspect that we only have a small part of the wild gene pool of R. ponticum in cultivation.

 R. ponticum AC&H from the Caucasus.

 Milne & Abbott (2000) examined samples of DNA of naturalised R. ponticum and found that that all British and Irish naturalised R. ponticum is derived from Iberian stocks and not from Caucasus provenance.
 The Iberian form of R. ponticum has been described as R. ponticum ssp. baeticum to distinguish it from the Caucasus forms.
 The Edinburgh revision of Genus Rhododendron part authored by James Cullen did not recognise this subspecies.
 As the population in the Iberian peninsula is morphologically distinct and the populations are 100s of miles apart, it would be sensible to maintain this subspecies.
 This should be the name used to describe the UK naturalised R. ponticum and not R. x superponticum.
 The Caucasus forms would be known as R. ponticum ssp. ponticum.